oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/aboutworkshop/about.md

 ### Objectives

-In this lab, you will to complete the following steps:
+In this lab, you will complete the following steps:

 &check; Data Collection - Download datasets